 Translational Research takes scientific discoveries made in the laboratory, in the clinic or out in the field and transforms them into new treatments and approaches to medical care that improve the health of the population.*

 NC TraCS is part of a national consortium, funded through the NIH Clinical and Translational Science Awards (CTSA), that shares a common vision to expedite the translational research process and the time it takes for laboratory discoveries to become treatments for patients.

-We partnered with a number of community groups throughout North Carolina, particularly Healthy Carolinians, to identify health priorities that need the most attention.
-We hope to rigorously tackle the following priorities through various perspectives across the translational spectrum including, but not limited to, basic science, laboratory science, clinical trials, epidemiological studies, comparative effectiveness, development of best practices, individual to institutional-level approaches, and preventative to curative approaches.
+We partner with a number of community groups throughout North Carolina, particularly Healthy Carolinians, to identify health priorities that need the most attention.
+We aim to rigorously tackle the following priorities through various perspectives across the translational spectrum including, but not limited to, basic science, laboratory science, clinical trials, epidemiological studies, comparative effectiveness, development of best practices, individual to institutional-level approaches, and preventative to curative approaches.

 - Mental Health & Substance Abuse